Josesx506/Udacity_FS_nano/SQL_Data_Modeling/01_DBAPI_psycopg2/Readme.md

 3. After logging into psql, you can use `\l` to list all your existing databases and see if the db was created.
 For this exercises, I named my db **udacity_test**.
 4. You'll have to manually open connections, perform transactions, and close them out manually, which can make it hard to scale to web development.
 <br><br>
 psycopg2 is a Database API (DBAPI) that is good if you want to write low-level SQL but it easily inflates the workload.
+I installed it with `pip3 install psycopg2-binary`.
+I encountered errors with the regular version.